sowadawidos/sowadawidos/README.md

 # 💫 About Me:
-🔭  Hy, my name is Dawid<br>🇵🇱  I'm from Poland and I live in Wrocław<br>🖥  I'm a Frontend Developer<br>🌱 I’m currently learning: Python
+🔭  Hy, my name is Dawid<br>🇵🇱  I'm from Poland and I live in Wrocław<br>🖥  I'm a Frontend Developer<br>🌱 I’m currently learning: Python, Django

 ## 🌐 Socials: